vboyev-MSFT/defender-docs/exposure-management/ServiceNow-data-connector.md

 ### 'The remote server name could not be resolved'

-Double-check your ServiceNow Instance hostname.
+Verify ServiceNow Instance hostname.
 Learn more about authentication to ServiceNow here: [Authentication (servicenow.com)](https://docs.servicenow.com/bundle/vancouver-platform-security/page/integrate/single-sign-on/concept/c_Authentication.html)
 ## 429 (Too Many Requests)
 The system periodically pulls data from the configured external providers.
 Which may have a limit on the number of concurrent requests.
 We recommend creating a dedicated user / account for the connector to avoid reaching this limit.